To be more successful, stop competing*

 You see, the emotional connection comes first.

 The rational justification follows.
 Every time.
 Whether you’re B2B or B2C, selling software or artisan cheese.
-Were emotional creatures who like to explain our decisions in rational terms afterwards.
+We’re emotional creatures who like to explain our decisions in rational terms afterwards.
 (Yes, even you, Mr Engineer – the evidence says so.)

 The disruption problem